Friday, August 30, 2013

 What are Indifferents?

-There is a common misconception about Stoics that they're nothing more than a bunch of apathetic and lofty people.
+There's a common misconception about Stoics that they're nothing more than a bunch of apathetic and lofty people.
 Maybe it has something to do with our modern day definition of the word “stoic”, which means someone who is aloof and uncaring about what happens around them.
-This is of course wrong, but I can see where people might have gotten the idea.
+This is, of course, wrong, but I can see where people might have gotten the idea.

-The very basics of Stoic philosophy states that there isn't much in our control.
+The very basics of Stoic philosophy states there isn't much in our control.
 It's easier to say what is in on control: our thoughts, opinions, and desires.
-Anything outside of that belongs to what we can't control.
-These things that we can't control the Stoics call “indifferents”.
+Anything outside those belongs to what we can't control.
+These things we can't control the Stoics call indifferents.

-So, doesn't indifferent basically mean uncaring?
+But doesn't indifferent mean uncaring?
 If anything we can't control is an indifferent, does that mean we shouldn't care about it?

 Does that mean we shouldn't worry about indifferents?
 Again, no. The Stoics saw a difference in indifferents: preferred and undesired.
 Even though a cave would shelter us, we'd prefer a house.
 Catching a cold didn't mean we couldn't work towards a good life, but that doesn't mean we'd go looking for illness.
 It's all in how we judge these things.
 If you think money buys happiness, you'll never have enough money.
 If you think you create your own happiness, you'll always be rich.
 Think dying is the greatest evil, you'll be too worried to live.
 Think dying is no thing at all, you'll have all the time to live.
 And so on and so on.